foldda/charian/README.md

 [Comparing to **Protocol Buffers**, **Avro**, or similar technologies](docs/Why-Charian.md), choose **Charian** when:

+- You require instant, lightweight, and flexible cross-application communication
-- Your applications evolve independently.
+- Your application's data model evolves frequently and independently.
 - You integrate with third-party or legacy systems.
 - Maintaining shared schemas, or multiple schema versions, has become difficult.
 - Cross-language compatibility matters.